First Year Summer Experience (FYSE) Program

 - Participate anywhere from a virtual platform.

 - Free of cost to participate.

 - Earn a $250 scholarship for successfully completing the program.

-- Be an incoming first-year student admitted to the University of Maryland in fall 2021, having confirmed attendance to the University of Maryland, College Park.
+- Be an incoming first-year student admitted to the University of Maryland in fall 2021 or spring 2022, having confirmed attendance to the University of Maryland, College Park.